iamdpegasus/aws-vehicle-number-detection/README.md

-# aws-vehicle-speed-detection
+# aws-vehicle-number-detection
-A mini-project of notification for Rule Breaking Road Law : Using Amazon S3, Rekognition, DynamoDB, SNS and Lambda
+A mini-project of fine notification for Rule Breaking Road Law : Using Amazon S3, Rekognition, DynamoDB, SNS and Lambda